-Each week on the British tv series, Griff Rhys Jones will visit a different museum from around the UK with two teams of competing experts.
+Each week on the British TV Drama Series, Griff Rhys Jones will visit a different museum from around the UK with two teams of competing experts.
 From well-known historians to mathematicians, from art experts to scientists, the competitors will be familiar BBC Four faces, chosen for their specialism or skill relating to the museum which the quiz is visiting.

 Part quiz, part panel show, The Quizeum is not just a straightforward Q&A. The quiz elements are creative and not taken overly seriously, encouraging lively and educated conversation between the experts.
 For some rounds of the quiz, artefacts will be brought to the table for questioning, while others will require the competitors to explore the museum on a treasure hunt.
 Each programme is tailored to the museum it is set in, with favourite rounds reappearing, but new ones being introduced to showcase the artefacts on offer.

 Host Griff Rhys Jones says: “There are spectacular treasures in all of our museums.
 The Quizeum will uncover the stories behind some of the lesser-known ones.
 From Roman penknives to Canalettos, from enamelled reliquaries to model boats, we will be looking for connections, testing history, unearthing startling facts and putting real experts on the spot.
 And most of all, we’re on the road exploring fabulous collections in unexpected places.
 This is a really exciting series to be involved with – pure joy.”

 Cassian Harrison, Channel Editor, BBC Four says: “We have so many fantastic museums up and down the UK and I’m delighted that BBC Four’s The Quizeum will be visiting some of these great institutions and exploring their collections, while putting our range of experts to the test.
 And with Griff Rhys Jones hosting, it promises to be a real treat full of fun and surprising facts!”